 There have been anecdotal suggestions that alternative therapies such as acupuncture can be helpful in the treatment and prevention of cluster headache but as yet there is no good-quality supporting evidence for this.
 Further research may be helpful in this area.

 Some notes about preventative medicines for cluster headaches

 - Preventative treatment is often taken intermittently - that is, just for the duration of a cluster period.
-Treatment is typically continued until you are headache-free for 14 days; then you can stop to see if the cluster has ended.
+Treatment is typically continued until headache-free for 14 days, at which point it can be stopped to see if the cluster has ended.

 - Some people take preventative medication indefinitely.
-It depends on how often, and for how long, your cluster periods occur.
+It depends on how often, and for how long, the cluster periods occur.
 In particular, people with chronic cluster headache may take preventative medication indefinitely.

-- It is often through trial and error that you find out which preventative treatment works best for you.
+- It is often through trial and error that you find out which preventative treatment works best for an individual.

 - Many people start with verapamil, built up as quickly as possible to the maximum tolerated dose.
 If this is not found to help within one week, it may be stopped and another tried.

 - Treatment with a single medicine is preferred, but a combination of medicines may sometimes be necessary.

 - Once an effective preventative treatment has been found for an individual, this can be restarted when the next cluster period begins.

 - Preventative treatments that have previously worked well do not always continue to work for future cluster periods.